Why Study Graduate Entry Medicine in the UK with personalised learning (online or on-campus)?

 - If you are studying online, you will be able to tailor your studies to your personal needs and this option also offers reduced tuition costs.

-- Online studies involve pre-recorded lectures, interactive live classes with lecturers, Question Banks for theoretical knowledge testing, digital textbooks, and online exams.
+- Online studies involve pre-recorded lectures, interactive live classes with lecturers, Question Banks for theoretical knowledge testing, and digital textbooks.

 - After the first year of pre-clinical studies, you will complete Years Two to Four of clinical studies and hospital rotations in the UK and Georgia, depending on class availability.